hvignolo87/Docker-and-Python/1-Hello_World/README.md

 ```
 docker run --name the-container hello-world
 ```
 The --name option gives the posibility to name a container.
 In this case, the name is *the-container*.
+The *run* command search locally for the defined image, and if it's not finded tries to pull it from Dockerhub.

 3. When the script ends, let's stop the container:
 ```